thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

 - Progressive enhancement of the base case search with onChange, add router and searchParams.
+Using the existing search params because I will be adding more in the next step.
+- Add key to form to reset it between tabs
+- Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
 - Use pending state to display user while waiting for the navigation to finish, which is the await in the table component.
 - Enable the spinner.
 When this is hydrated by js, we have the onchange and the spinner.
-- Using the existing search params because I will be adding more in the next step.
 - Pay attention to the url - startTransition also batches all state updates, or keystrokes, and executes all of them once they are all done.
 Few pushes to the browser history.
-- Add key to form to reset it between tabs

 We are putting state in the URL.
 This is a common request because the current state of the app can be shareable and reloadable.
-But, it can be hard to coordinate state in the url with component state with i.e useEffect - instead the URL is now a single source of truth.
-We are lifting the state up, which is a well known pattern in React.
+But, it can be hard to coordinate state in the url with component state with i.e useEffect - instead the URL is now a single source of truth, by lifting the state up, which is a well known pattern in React.

 ## Add CategoryFilter.tsx to layout.tsx